 Emacs is the extensible, customizable, self-documenting real-time display editor.
 It is very powerful, yet idiosyncratic; to use it we advise following its own tutorial, and after the tutorial one should use its effective help system, learning gradually.
-One can access the tutorial via the menu (Help -> Emacs Tutorial) or via the keyboard shortcut C-h t (that is: type Control-C, then release Control and type 't').
+One can access the tutorial via the menu (Help → Emacs Tutorial) or via the keyboard shortcut C-h t (that is: type Control-h, then release both keys and type 't').

-Emacs 24.3 (released on March 11, 2013) is readily available in Ubuntu repositories for Ubuntu 14.04 (Trusty) and Ubuntu 14.10 (Utopic).
+Emacs 24.5 (released on April 10, 2015) is readily available in the Ubuntu repositories for Ubuntu 16.04 (Xenial).
 Simply install the emacs package.
-Emacs 24.4 was released on October 20, 2014 with a few additional features, and isn't readily available for either Ubuntu 14.04 nor Ubuntu 14.10.
-To install the latest Emacs 24.4, I downloaded and compiled the source archive.
-It was quick and easy, but if you want a trivial installation then simply install the ready-made Ubuntu package for Emacs 24.3.
+Emacs 25.1 was released on September 17, 2016 with many additional features, but isn't readily available in the Ubuntu 16.04 repositories.
+To install the latest Emacs 25.1, I downloaded and compiled the source archive.
+It was quick and easy, but if you want a trivial installation then simply install the ready-made Ubuntu package for Emacs 24.5.

 Emacs Lisp packages Directory

-If you launch Emacs via the graphical launcher then it will choose its default GUI mode.
+If one launches Emacs via the graphical launcher then it will choose its default GUI mode.
 To see what its TUI (text-based user interface) looks like, one can execute emacs -nw in a console, terminal or terminal emulator.
-If there isn't a graphical window system - for example if one executes Emacs remotely over SSH - then the emacs command will choose the TUI by default.
+If there isn't a graphical window system – for example if one executes Emacs remotely over SSH – then the emacs command will choose the TUI by default.
 Note that instead of executing Emacs on the remote computer over SSH, you can also execute Emacs locally and use the local Emacs to access the remote files.
-This way you can work in GUI mode and with the additional advantage of not requiring Emacs to be installed in the remote end.
+This provides two advantages: having the GUI and forgoing the need to have Emacs installed in the remote end.